acestream/ace-network-docs/docs/list-of-operations/reward-uploaders.md

         - total number of lots: `60 + 70 + 2 + 85 = 217`
         - the number of winning lots: `floor(217 / 2) = 2`.
-        - winnings per lot: ` 1.1 / 2 = 0.55 XAC`.
+        - winnings per lot: ` 1.1 / 2 = 0.55 XAT`.

-        The `Reward Uploaders` smart contract randomly selects 2 of the 217 lots and awards 0.55 XAC to the owners of those lots.
-If both winning lots belong to the same owner, they receives 1.1 XAC.
+        The `Reward Uploaders` smart contract randomly selects 2 of the 217 lots and awards 0.55 XAT to the owners of those lots.
+If both winning lots belong to the same owner, they receives 1.1 XAT.